DanielKehoe/learn-rails-copilot/10_Introduction.md

 ### Let's Get Started

 In the next chapter, I'll explain why GitHub Copilot is so important for web developers.
-And you'll learn the most important skill: How to get help when you need it.
+Then you'll learn the most important skill: How to get help when you need it.